performancecopilot/ansible-pcp/README.md

 - performancecopilot.metrics.bpftrace

-  A role that extends the core PCP role, providing metrics from bftrace scripts (using the Linux kernel eBPF facilities).
+  A role that extends the core PCP role, providing metrics from bpftrace scripts (using the Linux kernel eBPF facilities).
   Configuring authentication of a local user capable of running bpftrace scripts via the PCP agent is a key task of this role.